City Guides

 The Vibe

-Anthonino’s Taverna feels like a modern brasserie.
-It's casual enough to be comfortable but also a little dressed up when you want to eat out somewhere other than a typical sports bar.
+This charming restaurant in St. Louis feels like a modern brasserie.
+It's casual enough to be comfortable, but also allows you to be a little dressed up.
+It's perfect for when you want to eat out somewhere that falls between a sports bar and a high-end eatery.

 What to Order